Paulo36Henriqu/Paulo36Henriqu/README.md

-# Hey there, I'm Paulo Henrique 👋
+# Hey there, I'm Paulo 👋

 Computer Engineering graduate passionate about turning data into decisions.
 I build automation tools, data pipelines, and dashboards — with a strong focus on the agricultural tech ecosystem through John Deere APIs.